acelebanski-dev/hetzner-vpn-cluster/README.md

 In order for the servers to come up with the right configuration, you have to prepare Cloud Init files:

 1. In the [deployment](./deployment/) folder, clone the [cloud-init.example.yml](./deployment/cloud-init.example.yml) 5 times with `cloud-initX.yml` name format _(where X is a number from 1 to 5)_
-2. In cloned files, replace the X in line 38 _(server 10.8.X.0 255.255.255.0)_ with a number from 1 to 5 or replace the entire subnet so it does not overlap with your network environment and between the files
+2. In cloned files, replace the X in line 48 _(server 10.8.X.0 255.255.255.0)_ with a number from 1 to 5 or replace the entire subnet so it does not overlap with your network environment and between the files
-3. In cloned files, replace the Xs in line 14 _(- to: 10.8.X.0/24\n)_ with numbers from 1 to 5 excluding the number given in the previous step _(subnets from other files)_
+3. In cloned files, replace the Xs in line 22 _(- to: 10.8.X.0/24\n)_ with numbers from 1 to 5 excluding the number given in the previous step _(subnets from other files)_
-4. In cloned files, insert Base64 hashes of the certificates and keys generated in your PKI from line 54 to line 68 _(the hashes of the following files need to be provided: `ca.crt`, `<server_name>.crt`, `<server_name>.key`, `dh2048.pem`, `ta.key`)_
+4. In cloned files, insert Base64 hashes of the certificates and keys generated in your PKI from line 66 to line 80 _(the hashes of the following files need to be provided: `ca.crt`, `<server_name>.crt`, `<server_name>.key`, `dh2048.pem`, `ta.key`)_
+5. In cloned files, insert SHA-512 password hash for your OpenVPN user account in line 14

 ### Prepare SSH Keys